 The Institute of Space Sciences is involved in the scientific aspects of the CHEOPS mission through its participation in the Mission Board and Core Science Team.

-The mission has been in construction phase during 2016 and fulfilling all milestones for launch in 2018.
+The mission has completed construction phase during 2017 and fulfilling all milestones for launch in late 2018.
 Because of its modest size and weight, it will be launched as a secondary passenger.
 The Science Team has worked on fine-tuning the science case and on defining the transiting planet sample that CHEOPS will observe.
-In this latter aspect, the synergy with the TESS mission from NASA is evident (TESS will discover hundreds of planet candidates that CHEOPS can observe).
-To exploit this, the Institute of Space Sciences team has been leading the joint TESS-CHEOPS team during 2016 and has explored and established the benefits of the collaboration.
+In this latter aspect, the synergy with the TESS mission from NASA, with launch expected to occur in March 2018, is evident (TESS will discover hundreds of planet candidates that CHEOPS can observe).
+To exploit this, the Institute of Space Sciences team has been leading the joint TESS-CHEOPS team and has explored and established the benefits of the collaboration.